blocky/attestation-service-examples/fetch_and_process_api_call/README.md

 make
 ```

-Your output should show the price of Bitcoin in USD on the Binance market:
+Your output should show the attested price of Bitcoin in USD on the Binance
+market:

 ```json
 {